As Adopted: February 24, 2003

 SECTION 1.
 These bylaws shall be adopted by a majority vote of members of the Committee present in person or represented by valid proxy at the time of their proposal to the membership for ratification.
 They shall be in full force and effect immediately upon approval and shall supersede all previous bylaws acted on by the Committee.

-These bylaws were adopted by the Perry County Republican Committee at a meeting held on February 24, 2003.
+These bylaws were adopted by the Perry County Republican Committee at a meeting held on October 27, 2009.

 |